heysachins/car-price-damage-detection/README.md

 ### Conclusion

-In this coursework, we delve into two primary aspects: predicting used car prices and employing Convolutional Neural Networks (CNN) to discern a car's body type and detect damage.
+In this project, we delve into two primary aspects: predicting used car prices and employing Convolutional Neural Networks (CNN) to discern a car's body type and detect damage.
 For used car price prediction, clustering identifies data distribution and outliers, while decision trees identify key features that influence pricing.
 Our validated hypothesis asserts that the random forest regressor surpasses both decision trees and linear regression in predicting the price.

 Additionally, car pricing is influenced by various factors, and for personalized predictions, visual elements are crucial.
 The body type and damage incurred significantly impact car prices.
 To enhance price prediction, we integrated these factors with historical used car sales data.
 Employing CNN further refined our model's ability to consider visual aspects in this multifaceted prediction process.